jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

     (i) has previously been registered (or has been deemed to have been registered) under section 122; or (ii) has had adequate and suitable teaching experience.
 (2) Where the Teachers Council registers a teacher under subsection (1), it shall ensure that the registration shows that the teacher's registration is subject to confirmation.
-(3) Where, before a teacher's registration under subsection (1) expires or is cancelled,—the Teachers Council shall confirm the registration, and amend the entry in the register so as to make clear that the registration has been confirmed.
+(3) Where, before a teacher's registration under subsection (1) expires or is cancelled,— the Teachers Council shall confirm the registration, and amend the entry in the register so as to make clear that the registration has been confirmed.
   (a) the Teachers Council is satisfied that the teacher—
     (i) is familiar enough with current curricula and procedures in the general education system; and (ii) is a satisfactory teacher; and